jmetzger/2020-linux-sh/README.md

 # https://www.osboxes.org/ubuntu/
 # Done with vagrant init ubuntu/focal64 instead

+# postgresql is needed
+sudo apt install -y postgresql sudo add-apt-repository ppa:mrazavi/gvm sudo apt install gvm
+# only from one machine (when same source ip) at a time

 https://<ip>:9392

 (The port number has changed according to the upstream in the new version and the old 4000 port number is no longer the default)